Easy pineapple pork roast – tender, juicy meat and flavors galore! Plus – glaze ideas for a mouthwatering presentation.

 You can use teriyaki sauce or whip up one of these easy glazes just before you take out the roast from the oven or while it is resting.

 - Pineapple-Hoisin.
-In a small sauce pan over medium heat bring to simmer 1/2 cup pineapple juice, 1/3 cup hoisin sauce and 1/4 cup brown sugar.
+In a small saucepan over medium-high heat bring to simmer 1/2 cup pineapple juice, 1/3 cup hoisin sauce and 1/4 cup brown sugar.
 Stir to dissolve the sugar and simmer until the mixture thickens enough to coat the back of a spoon.
 (This is the glaze we used for the pictures).

 Best Way To Reheat Leftovers